ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 }
 ```

-Given the `Routing` feature is so common in any application, there is a convenient `routing` function that makes it simpler to install routing.
+Given the `Routing` plugin is so common in any application, there is a convenient `routing` function that makes it simpler to install routing.
 In the code snippet below, `install(Routing)` is replaced with the `routing` function:

 ```kotlin
 import io.ktor.routing.*